-We ended up spending a LOT of money on our pizza oven, knowing we’d purchase a second one eventually.
-After it was all said and done, we decided to bypass purchasing a second unit and opted to have everyone eat the same safe pizza.
+I ended up spending a LOT of money on a pizza oven, knowing I’d purchase a second one eventually.
+After it was all said and done, I decided to bypass purchasing a second unit and opted to have everyone eat the same safe pizza.

 Whilst this decision limits flavour choices, it’s saved us a lot of money.
 Plus, in my case, I told those who were in favor of a second unit they were on their own to make the pizza and suddenly, they were fine with the free-from versions I was making 😂😂

 Air Fryers are also very popular right now, and an overlooked source of cross contact/contamination.
 In our home, specific allergens are never in the air fryer, though truth be told, we don’t use it often.
 Turns out I don’t like it (or we got a bad one).

 Plastic blender containers, specifically those that aren’t dishwasher safe.
 A good example of this is Vitamix.
 RESIDUE IS TOTALLY THERE.
 Here’s what I want you to do: make something in your Vitamix that contains oil or a nut/seed spread.
 Then, wash your container the way Vitamix tells you to.
 Guess what you have: a clean-dirty-contaminated Vitamix.

 When I purchased the first Vitamix, even though it clearly said not to put the container in the dishwasher, I did it anyways.
 I saw the potential for cross contact and was being proactive.
 Guess what happened?
 It broke the Vitamix.